Cambridge District Scout Archives

 The four phases of provision are the slit or straddle trench, the portable chemical toilet, the ‘Portaloo’ and the toilet block.
 These are all preceded by the ‘the bushes’, a resource not suitable for any static camp or camp site and rarely in any place but at urgent need and in thick cover.
 Even on these occasions a small pit is required.

 - Slit Trenches This simplest solution had a number of refinements.
 The Scouter of 1944 reminded campers ‘there should be a separate hole with a layer of stones to be used as a wet latrine’.
 A temporary ‘bucket and chuck it’ system was not significantly different.

-- Elsans Invented in 1924 they use chemicals and require appropriate disposal points near the site.
+- Elsans Invented in 1924 they use chemicals and generally require appropriate disposal points near the site.
+I understand a chemical mix was available to allow the contents to be buried.
 They can be readily transported and like slit trench require screens or tents.

 - ‘Portaloos’ A step beyond toilet tents but requiring vehicles to move them.

 - Self composting A fifth stage is upon us with the introduction of self composting systems.
 The knowledge and discipline required to use these facilities is not yet general.

 Alongside the latrines are the provisions for hygiene.
 They move from the basic to the technical, with the tripod wash bowl holder the traditional camp gadget.
 These required a place for the soap; a problem often initially solved but which often failed with the inevitable diminution and lubrication of the cake.
 The water was seemingly never quite clean and the towel never quite dry.

 1925 ‘Sidney Odom was in charge of the camp and I remember him telling us “when you go to the bog aim straight” just small trenches in those days – Elsans had not been invented’ Ken North